-The Environmental and Compliance Committee, which met four times during 2009, is responsible for reviewing the effectiveness of LP's environmental management systems and compliance programs, product quality management systems, other legal compliance programs, and non-financial compliance audit work performed by LP's internal audit group.
-The Environmental and Compliance Committee receives quarterly written reports directly from functional leaders responsible for compliance, which include reports from the Vice President of Environmental Health & Safety, the Director of Internal Audit Department, the Director of Quality, and the Director of Compliance.
-Additionally, these leaders report in person annually to the committee on a rotating basis and are generally available for quarterly committee meetings as needed.
-Further, the Director of Compliance is a regular participant in committee meetings.
+The Environmental and Compliance Committee, which met four times during 2010, is responsible for reviewing the effectiveness of LP's environmental management systems and ethics and compliance programs, product quality management systems, other legal compliance programs, and non-financial compliance audit work performed by LP's internal audit group.
+The Environmental and Compliance Committee receives quarterly written reports directly from functional leaders responsible for compliance, including the Vice President of Environmental Health & Safety, the Director of Internal Audit Department, the Director of Quality, and the Director of Compliance.
+Additionally, these leaders report in person annually to the committee on a rotating basis and are generally available for other committee meetings as needed.
+The Director of Compliance is a regular participant in committee meetings.
 The Environmental and Compliance Committee conducts an annual self-evaluation of its performance and satisfaction of its responsibilities under its charter.